 Valencia is the third biggest city in Spain and was founded in 138 BC.
-It has a rich and interesting history, extraordinary points of interest and a fascinating contrast between a medieval and a futuristic city.
+It has a rich and interesting history, extraordinary tourist attractions and a fascinating contrast between a medieval and a futuristic city.

 7 Best Things to Do in Valencia

-One of my favorite things to do in Valencia, is to go to the City of Arts and Science.
+One of my favorite things to do in Valencia, is to go to the City of Arts and Science, one of the greatest landmarks in Spain.

 Designed by the renowned Valencian architect, Santiago Calatrava, and Félix Candela, this cultural and architectural complex is made up of six ultra-modern buildings and a white cable-stayed bridge.